XiangzhuGao/Term2/README.md

 # Term2
-this is term 2 file.
-this is changed term2 file.
+this is term 2 file in XiangzhuGao. this is changed term2 file from YT500.